Taipei with Kids in 2024: Ideas from a Local Family

 In recent year, the Taipei City (and New Taipei City) governments have established numerous new playgrounds around the city, not to mention some old ones that were already good.
 Here are some of our personal favorites:

-• Expo Hall Playground in Fine Arts Park (舞蝶共融遊戲場) near Yuanshan MRT station (see #18 below), Zhongshan District
+• Expo Hall Playground in Fine Arts Park (here) near Yuanshan MRT station in Zhongshan District

-• Playground in Da’An Forest Park (see #16 below), Da’An Park MRT Station.
-The playground is located near the MRT entrance and is labelled “Children’s Amusement Center” (大安森林公園 兒童遊戲場) on GoogleMaps.
+• Playground in Da’An Forest Park (here), Da’An Park MRT Station.
+The large, popular playground is located near the MRT entrance.

-• New Taipei Metropolitan Park (新北大都會公園幸運草地景溜滑梯), Sanchong MRT Station, New Taipei City: A little ways out of the city center, but this expansive creekside playground includes over a dozen big slides and numerous other facilities.
+• New Taipei Metropolitan Park (here), Sanchong MRT Station, New Taipei City: A little ways out of the city center, but this expansive creekside playground includes over a dozen big slides and numerous other facilities.
 Is a favorite for our kids and probably the best one we’ve seen.
+If you walk further down the park, there is a pen of goats here.

 Also see the Taipei Children’s Amusement Park in the North Taipei section below.
 Here are some more great playgrounds in Taipei City and playgrounds in New Taipei City (Mandarin sites).